Alexander Pichushkin: Murders

-First victims (July–September 1992)
+First victim (July 1992)

 Pichushkin's first murder occurred on 27 July 1992, when he was aged 18.
 Pichushkin arranged to meet his classmate, Mikhail Odïtchuk, in Bitsa Park to jointly hatch a plan to kill sixty-four people.
-However, when they had arrived at the meeting point, Odïtchuk changed his mind and told Pichushkin that he no longer wanted to take action.
-Feeling teased by his best friend, Pichushkin pulled a hammer out of his bag and delivered about twenty blows to Odïtchuk's head, killing him.
-Once Odïtchuk was dead, Pichushkin deposited his body near a sewer entrance at Bitsa Park, then returned to his mother's apartment a short distance away.
+However, when they arrived at the meeting point, Odïtchuk changed his mind and told Pichushkin that he no longer wanted to take action.
+Feeling teased by his best friend, Pichushkin strangled him and threw his body in a sewer entrance at Bitsa Park, then returned to his mother's apartment a short distance away.
+The body was never found.

-When Odïtchuk's body was discovered the following day, Moscow police opened an investigation.
+After Odïtchuk's disappearance, Moscow police opened an investigation.
 Witness testimony provided to the police stated that Odïtchuk was last seen with Pichushkin, walking in the direction of the park.
 Pichushkin was arrested at his mother's home on 30 July and taken to Moscow police station for questioning.
-When asked about his schedule on the day of Odïtchuk's murder, Pichushkin confirmed having met with Odïtchuk but claimed to have left him unharmed in the park.
-With no evidence tying him to the murder, Pichushkin was released.
+When asked about his schedule on the day of Odïtchuk's disappearance, Pichushkin confirmed having met with Odïtchuk but claimed to have left him unharmed in the park.
+With no evidence tying him to the disappearance, Pichushkin was released.

-In September 1992, Pichushkin was romantically rejected by Olga A., his 18-year-old neighbor, as she was already in a relationship with a man named Sergei B. Sergei's body was later discovered outside his apartment building.
-It has been suggested that Pichushkin, furious that Olga rejected him, went to Sergei's apartment and threw him out a window, causing him to fall several meters to his death; however, this has not been confirmed, and a police investigation ruled Sergei's death a suicide.

-Pichushkin ceased killing for several years until 1996, when Russia placed a moratorium on the death penalty.
+Pichushkin ceased killing for several years until 1996 when Russia placed a moratorium on the death penalty.
 This reignited Pichushkin's interest in killing.